Stephen Coughlan: Anti-Communist Campaign

 In the days after the match, a local priest in Limerick claimed that a group of Maoists had physically threatened him and told him they were intent on destroying some of the local Catholic orders in the city.
-In response, the Limerick Labour claimed there were 200 Maoists operating in Limerick, mostly under the banner of the "Irish Revolutionary Youth Movement".
+In response, the Limerick Labour Party claimed there were 200 Maoists operating in Limerick, mostly under the banner of the "Irish Revolutionary Youth Movement".
 Irish socialist historian Brian Hanley suggests there would have been no more than a grand total of six Maoists in Limerick at the time.
 They were, however, becoming more visible in Limerick after they had opened a socialist book store in the city.
 With tensions in the city highly elevated due to the South African tour, this group quickly became a focus of anger.
 On 26 January, the Limerick Leader called for the group to be "driven out" of the city, "the sooner the better".

 Coughlan took up the cause.
 He became a letter campaign asking Limerick business not to sell radical literature.
 He began touring Limerick schools to lecture students on "the red menace".
 At one school, Crescent College, Coughlan directly accused one student of being a communist and demanded they be expelled.
 He also accused his former running mate and fellow Labour member Tony Pratschke, a teacher at the school, of also being a communist and called for him to be sacked.
 Only a threatened strike by the students prevented either action being taken.

 Coughlan's endorsement of the idea that Limerick was being infiltrated by communists sent the city into a panic.
 Priests at the Augustinian Church began calling for the Maoists to be removed during mass.
 The Maoist book shop had its windows smashed out several times before in gunshots were fired into it in March.
 There was also an attempted firebombing.
 Commenting on the violence, Coughlan declared "Any fellow with one eye open, and the other closed could see this coming.
 I am vehemently opposed to [these communists]".

 A small, allegedly neo-nazi group, "The National Movement", which had paraded around the city to welcome the South African team, began parading again and campaigning for Coughlan, declaring "he stood by you, now stand by him" as they asked for signatures on a petition aimed at shutting down the bookshop.
-When the National Movement presented their petition to Limerick Corporation, two labour councillors called for a vote on a motion to thank them.
+When the National Movement presented their petition to Limerick Corporation, two Labour councillors called for a vote on a motion to thank them.
 In response, Jim Kemmy demanded that the national leadership of the Labour party take Coughlan to task.